mirte-robot/mirte-documentation/doc/programming.rst

    mirte$ sudo service mirte-jupyter start

-Jupyter will run on http://mirte.local:8888 showing some examples from Jupyter-ROS (which are located at /home/mirte/jupyter-ros).
+Jupyter will run on http://mirte.local:8888 (note: it might take some time for Jupyter to start) showing some examples from Jupyter-ROS (which are located at /home/mirte/jupyter-ros).
 If you want Jupyter to start on boot you can run:

 .. code-block:: bash